25338173702

 Screenshot showing an HTML to PDF converter that can help you access blocked material.

 Most sites now offer both secure (HTTPS) and unsecured (HTTP) access.
-Using an unencrypted web connection can leave your internet traffic vulnerable to interception, so we don’t recommend it, but it may be possible to trick a school or work firewall into unblocking a site by using the HTTP version of an address.
+Using an unencrypted web connection can leave your internet traffic vulnerable to interception, so we do NOT recommend it, but it may be possible to get around a school or work firewall and unblock a site by using the HTTP version of an address.

 However, HTTP is an unsecured protocol, and we don’t recommend using it — especially if you plan to enter any personal details into the website.